We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-Those gaffes don’t mean that today’s best trail cameras are difficult to master.
+These gaffes don’t mean that today’s best trail cameras are difficult to master.
 They’re not.
-But even the simplest aspects of mounting and using trail cams hold some challenges that beginners must understand.
+But even the simplest aspects of setting up and using trail cams hold some challenges that beginners must understand.
 Just ask Art Helin, a hunter, photographer, land manager, and trail-camera expert from Dodgeville, Wisconsin.
-He’s used cameras for decades to capture images of deer, turkeys, and other critters, and he’s learned some useful tricks during that time.
+He’s used cameras for decades to capture images of deer, turkeys, and other critters, and he’s learned some useful tricks during that time on how to set up a trail camera for the best results.

 Find the Best Trail Camera For You

-Many prospective trail-cam buyers face a dilemma before considering how to mount a trail camera.
+Many prospective trail-cam buyers face a dilemma before considering how to set up a trail camera.
 In a market filled with choices, from low-end price-point models to ultra-high-tech choices, which game camera should they buy?
 Helin takes a utilitarian approach.

 “I think the biggest thing today is everyone has gone megapixel crazy,” he said.
 “I’m not blowing up a picture of a deer to put on a poster in my office.
 I want to know what it has for antlers.
 They need to put the megapixel stuff aside and look at functionality.”